dloscutoff/Esolangs/Regenerate/README.md

 To output all possible matches, use the `-a` flag.
 (Note: if you use an unbounded quantifier, you will get infinite output!)

+To output the total number of possible matches instead of the matches themselves, use the `-c` flag.
+You can combine `-c` with `-l` to guard against infinite loops.

 Regenerate supports the typical regex operations:

     > python3 regenerate.py -l 12 'a*(b{1,2}|[c-e])f?'